wez-good/Omnidirectional-Mecanum-Robot/README.md

 Min-Kick Logic: Automatically boosts low PWM signals to a minimum threshold (45) to overcome motor gearbox friction.

 Deadzone: A software deadzone of 35 prevents "creeping" when the RC sticks are at rest.

+# 📜 License
+This project is open-source and available under the MIT License.